MirelaI/flask_config_example/README.md

 ```

 Note: it can be the same secret key for your apps, if you work in a group.
 But please make sure the person who knows the keys shares them with the group via other methods than Github.
 Point in your README, that in order to get the secret key please contact 'Name of the colleague who is responsible of the keys'.

+Please let me know if you have any questions!